ARM-software/CMSIS-DSP/README.md

 The library is doing some type [punning](https://en.wikipedia.org/wiki/Type_punning) to process word 32 from memory as a pair of `q15` or a quadruple of `q7`.
 Those type manipulations are done through `memcpy` functions.
 Most compilers should be able to optimize out those function calls when the length to copy is small (4 bytes).

 This optimization will **not** occur when `-fno-builtin` is used and it will have a **very bad** impact on the performances.

+Some compiler may also require the use of option `-munaligned-access` to specify that unaligned accesses are used.

 ## How to build